ninetailed-inc/contentful-next-starter-template/README.md

 ## Live Demo

-If you like to discover how content personalization can be applied to a website, visit our live demo here.
+If you like to discover how content personalization can be applied to a website, visit our [live demo](https://b2b-marketing-website-nextjs-ninetailed.vercel.app/).

 ## Deploy Your Own Playground Without Code
 If you are interested in exploring content personalization capabilities with Ninetailed and Contentful in more depth, you can deploy your own environment.\